More about: Best Things To Do At Nyc'S Jewish Quarter

 The best way to discover the Jewish Quarter is with one of the best tours in New York, the one that takes you to see Williamsburg.
 With this guided walking tour of about two hours, you will get to know the highlights of this unique place for its culture and history.

 On your tour you will stroll across the Williamsburg Bridge or stumble upon the flea markets, where antiques and second-hand goods are sold and where you can mingle with the locals.
-Undoubtedly, this neighborhood is a 'must' to learn more about the customs and cultural and social diversity that exists in this country.
+Undoubtedly, this neighborhood is a 'must' to learn more about the customs and cultural and social diversity in this country.

 Where is the Jewish Quarter and how to get there?

-If you go on your own, my advice is to take advantage of the visit to the most touristic part of Williamsburg and then discover the Jewish Quarter.
+If you are on your own, my advice is to take advantage of the visit to the most touristic part of Williamsburg and then discover the Jewish Quarter.
 Get off at the Bedford Ave stop (L line) and walk to the Jewish Quarter, it will take you less than 30 minutes and you will be amazed by the contrast between blocks!

 If you take the subway directly here, you can get off at Marcy Avenue (J, M, Z lines), Broadway (G line) or Hewes Street (J and M lines).
 Check out the New York subway guide here to get the most out of New York's subway life.